 Acceleration refers to the speeding up of instruction.
 Gifted children are fast learners and require little repetition of information.
 Enrichment refers to the increased depth of study of a particular topic.
 It extends the regular curriculum.
 Both are needed in some form.

 Is the program a “one size fits all” program or are there various options for the different needs of the different types of gifted children?
 A profoundly gifted child has significantly different educational needs than does a mildly gifted child, for example.
 In addition, a child may be exceptionally gifted in math, but not in language arts.
+Or they could be exceptionally gifted in language arts, but not in math.
 Multiple options are essential.

 What are the students expected to learn by the end of the program session?
 Learning outcomes must be clear.
 The students may have fun, but they must also learn something new.
 Any child could participate in fun activities, but a gifted program should be one that is designed specifically for gifted children.